hmcts/one-per-page/docs/forms/field-types.md

 - `dayRequired` - Error message to display if day is not present, defaults to "Enter a valid day"
 - `monthRequired` - Error message to display if month is not present, defaults to "Enter a valid month"
 - `yearRequired` - Error message to display if year is not present, defaults to "Enter a valid year"
+- `invalidDate` - Error message to display if date is not present like leap year, defaults to "Entered date is invalid"

 [`FieldDescriptor`]: /docs/forms/internal-api/FieldDescriptor
 [date-pattern]: https://govuk-elements.herokuapp.com/form-elements/example-date/